mddazure/azure-vwan-microhack/README.md

 `az network vhub create --address-prefix 192.168.1.0/24 --name microhack-useast-hub --resource-group vwan-microhack-hub-rg --location useast --sku Standard`

 ## Task 2: Connect VNETs
 Connect spoke-3-vnet and spoke-4-vnet to the new Hub.
-We connected VNETs through the portal in Scenario 1, so to save time we'll do this through a shell script.
+We connected VNETs through the portal in Scenario 1, so to save time we'll do this through a prepared shell script.

 In Cloud Shell, enter